Learn about the relationship between WDLs, Docker images, and software in workflows.

 This may seem like an opportunity for mutability.
 However, note that the clone is executed at the time the image is built.
 The referenced software repository may change between image builds.
 Yet each build will result in a unique digest.
 The software/environment will be consistent whenever that exact image is used to create containers.
 Therefore, changes in the underlying software and environment are reflected by changes in the digest.

-While distinct digests indicate that an image was built multiple times, it is not easy to interrogate exactly what changed between builds.
+While distinct digests indicate that an image was built multiple times, it's not easy to find out exactly what changed between builds.
 One can pull and run the specific image (by digest), run a container, and interrogate the environment by checking various software versions etc.

 Version of the workflow inputs and outputs

-Terra supports strong versioning of tools according to their workflow descriptions, and captures the exact software environment used for each task via docker digests.
-Where possible, Terra attempts to provide transparency regarding the underlying docker resources that each workflow references.
-In certain circumstances it may be difficult for you to identify the exact version of a software tool used with a particular run, given how it was distributed via docker image repositories.
+Terra supports strong versioning of tools according to their workflow descriptions, and captures the exact software environment used for each task via Docker digests.
+Where possible, Terra attempts to provide transparency regarding the underlying Docker resources that each workflow references.
+Sometimes, it may be difficult for you to identify the exact version of a software tool used with a particular run, given how it was distributed via Docker image repositories.
 In these cases, this information can be recovered forensically by Terra administrators.